the-teachingRSE-project/competencies/README.md

 **We use British English**

-We utilise tags to categorize issues and PRs to the respective paper.
+We utilise tags to categorise issues and PRs to the respective paper.

 You can contribute in various ways: